★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

 Cintas is a route-based B2B services provider focused on keeping customer workplaces clean, safe, and compliant.
-The core business is Uniform Rental and Facility Services, complemented by First Aid and Safety Services and a smaller All Other segment (Fire Protection and Uniform Direct Sale).
+The core business is Uniform Rental and Facility Services, which generated about 77% of revenue and about 80% of segment operating income through the first nine months of FY2026, complemented by First Aid and Safety Services and a smaller All Other segment (Fire Protection and Uniform Direct Sale).
 Across segments, the primary moat mechanisms are a dense service field network, relationship-driven procurement inertia, cross-sell breadth via route visits, and sustained operational execution.

 Primary segment